The Gospel of Luke Devotional

 - Focus Scripture: Luke 3:3 “And he came into all the district around the Jordan, preaching a baptism of repentance for the forgiveness of sins;

-Social media can be messy.
+Social media is messy.
 Some of the platforms can really get us into trouble.
-Who our friends are, what their profile pictures advertise, and how much we interact with other ladies and gentlemen may have our significant others, family members, or friends questioning our character.
-In some cases social media is the next level of “party all night, Bible study in the morning” culture.
+Who our friends are, what their profile pictures advertise, and how much we interact with other men and women may have our significant others, family members, or friends questioning our character.
+In some cases, social media is the next level of “party all night, Bible study in the morning” culture.
 Being online we think we are hidden under a veil of privacy because our devices and accounts are password protected.
-No one has to know we are snap chatting with an ex, browsing nude photos, gambling away our savings, or binge watching reality shows.
+No one has to know we are snap chatting with an ex, browsing nude photos, gambling away our savings, or binge-watching reality shows.
 We can even snuggle up with our loved ones while downloading wickedness and perversion.
 But some of these platforms will tell the sordid history of our deeds.
-Did you know that with a few clicks anyone can view what you’ve been viewing, subscribing to, and commenting on?…
+Did you know that with a few clicks anyone can view what you’ve viewed, subscribed to, and commented on?…

 - What areas do you lack restraint?